Gilinfen/Retrieval-based-Voice-Conversion-WebUI/FAQ-(Frequently-Asked-Questions).md

 The mapping between card number and graphics card can be seen in the graphics card information section of the training tab.<br>

 ## Q12:How to use the model saved in the middle of training?
-Save via Model extraction at the bottom of the ckpt tab.
+Save via model extraction at the bottom of the ckpt processing tab.